 White rice is the most common rice.
 It is rice that has been processed, stripping away the germ and the bran.
 This also strips the rice of most of its valuable nutrients.
 Brown rice, on the other hand, has been left intact during processing, and it still retains much of its nutritional value because it still has the germ and the bran.
 So when you’ve heard that brown rice is better for you, that was accurate.

-So, then, what are some of the benefits of brown rice?
-It contains multiple minerals that are essential for a healthy diet, such as [6]
+Some of the benefits of brown rice include its content of multiple minerals that are essential for a healthy diet, such as:

-Sure, but white rice tastes so good.
-Are there any positives to eating white rice?
-It’s a good source of energy because it’s easy to digest so quickly.
-If you’re eating long-grain white rice, you’ll receive a few benefits, like [7]
+While white rice is known for its good taste, it does have some positives.
+It is a good source of energy because it is easy to digest quickly.
+Additionally, if you’re eating long-grain white rice, you’ll receive a few benefits, such as:

 Side by side, it’s easy to see that brown rice is the healthier choice of the two options.
 That does not mean, though, that you shouldn’t ever eat white rice.
 It’s OK to have some in moderation!
 In fact, there are times that white rice is the better choice for you.
 It’s excellent for getting some calories in you when you have an upset stomach, and it’s easy to digest.
 Just be sure to balance it out with other, healthier whole grains.